S k i l l

 The Meaning of Percent

 Thanks to our system of positional numeration, it is a simple matter to multiply or divide by a power of 10.
-It never calls for the methods we use with other numbers.
+It never calls for the written methods we use with other numbers (Lesson 9).
 And it certainly does not call for a calculator.
-For the remainder of this course, multiplying and dividing by powers of 10 will be a fundamental skill.
+For the remainder of this course, multiplying and dividing by powers of 10 will be a basic skill.

 1. How do we multiply a whole number by a power of 10?